stormasm/spanish/books/eterovic/part01.md

 Campbell was the most optimistic and cheerful guy I had ever met in my life.
 It doesn't mean more than one five feet sixty and, true to his style, he sported his unkempt beard

+As he used to say, it was enough for someone to pay his services for his imagination to fly with vigor.

 And if that happened he would stick a ten thousand peso bill on top of his computer, and Under the influence of the aroma of money he wrote passionately, as if throughout his life he had not